uzh-bf/klicker-uzh/docs/.github/ISSUE_TEMPLATE/user_story.md

+---
+name: User story
+about: Define a user story

+---

 As a ‹role›, I'd like to ‹feature short description› [ , in order to ‹value it adds›. ]

 ## Acceptance criteria